TeamWin/twrpme/_htc/htcu12+.markdown

 adb push path/to/twrp.zip /

 Go to install and browse to the zip and install the zip.
 The zip will install TWRP to both boot slots.
-Now flash magisk zip, otherwise the device will only be able to reboot straigtly to TWRP.

-MTP is currently disabled.
+Please note: If you were previously rooted and want to keep your device rooted or want to root, you now have to flash the magisk.zip.